laggui/image-search-scraper/README.md

 ### Overview

-This automated tool allows you to construct your very own dataset for your personal application or research needs by scraping the web for images that match your queries (classes, labels, etc.).
-It allows for single query usage through the command line arguments, with the available APIs specified below, or by constructing a simple JSON configuration file in order to automate the process of building your dataset through the use of multiple image search APIs, each allowing numerous queries.
+This user-friendly application allows you to easily construct your very own dataset for your personal application or research needs by scraping the web for images that match your queries (classes, labels, etc.).
+Its friendly interface allows for single or multiple queries to automate the process of building your dataset through the use of multiple image search APIs, each allowing numerous queries.

 ----